 Gifts must be approved by the acquisitions committee.

 The museum recommends discussing your gift and estate plans with your own legal and financial advisors to ensure your personal and charitable goals are wisely met.
 We are grateful to all our friends and donors.
 For more information on giving art to the Cameron Art Museum, please contact the Registrar, at 910.395.5999 ext.
-1004 or email Holly tripman at email@example.com
+1004 or email Bob Unchester at firstname.lastname@example.org

 The Cameron Art Museum is unable to appraise artworks.
 The museum recommends that an accredited appraiser be contacted directly.
 The following information is provided to aid in your search for an expert in a field related to your artwork.
 For assistance in finding an appraiser, please contact: